bepuca/azureml-scaffolding/README.md

 complexity of the real commands behind short and easy to remember ones.
 At the same time, it intends to offer customization of arguments where it is needed.

+### Expectations

+> DISCLAIMER: These are the expectations of the project, breaking them will result in some of the commands in the `Makefile` not working.
+We encourage you to honor them.

+- All source code is located inside the folder defined as `CODE_PATH` in `config.env`.
+Default is `./src`.
+- Common functionality across experiments is all centralized in `common` folder inside the code folder.
+- Each experiment is located inside a folder named after the experiment inside the code folder.
+- Inside each experiment, there are the following files: `az-ml-job.yaml`, `main.py` and `local.py`.
+- Inside each experiment folder there is a `docker` folder representing the docker context of the environment for that experiment.
+- Inside each `docker` folder there is a `Dockerfile` defining the environment of the experiment.

+### Commands

 Commands are called as `make <command> EXTRA_ARGUMENT=<extra_argument>`.
 Note not all make commands accept extra arguments.